 Selling to the Government

 U.S. exporters interested in selling to the Thai government have opportunities in key fields such as aviation and defense, electrical power systems, renewable and alternative energy, petroleum refining and petrochemicals, telecommunications, transportation, information and communications technology, environmental technologies, health care, and commercial defense, among others.

 The key to successful bidding on Thai government contracts and supply tenders is to have a reputable local representative with good access to the procuring agency and knowledge of specific procurement requirements.
 Without this intermediary, it is very difficult to win a government project – procurement is decentralized among more than 200 government agencies and state enterprises.
 Representatives are accepted as legitimate players in the bidding process.
 Agents often provide an early “heads up” to U.S. firms when they hear of attractive tenders.
 Before tenders are issued, agents help to ensure a principal’s product will meet the required tender specifications.

-Companies bidding on government projects should note that technology transfer, training, and after-sales services on all equipment purchases are important features considered in the review of all proposals.
+Companies bidding on government projects should note that technology transfer, training, and after-sales services are important features considered in the review of all proposals.
 U.S. companies should plan to build additional training costs and expenses into the bid.
 American firms may find it more cost-effective to send engineers or specialists to train larger groups of employees at a plant or specialized government facility, such as a military installation.